What are ATMPs?

 Disclaimer: All information on this page is subject to change where relevant.

 Advanced Therapy Medicinal Products (ATMPs) are medicines for human use with an active therapeutic substance based on at least one of the following;

 - Cells intended for a different essential function in the patient versus the donor

 - Engineered tissue

-See the following schematic and slides that summarise the information on this page and clarify some cases of when products are or are not regulated as ATMPs.
+See the following schematic and slides (What are ATMPs?
+170620.
+PDF of Powerpoint presentation) that summarise the information on this page and clarify some cases of when products are or are not regulated as ATMPs.
 See the Q&A section below for specific examples of common misconceptions.

 ATMPs are ‘Biologics’, medicines produced through biological processes.
 Other biologics include recombinant proteins, such as monoclonal antibodies.
 The biologically sourced active pharmaceutical ingredient of an ATMP must be either a recombinant nucleic acid or cells.
 ATMP is an EU specific classification, ensuring that these products are regulated as medicines throughout the region under the Advanced Therapy Medicinal Products (ATMPs) regulation (EC/1394/2007).